-Surgeons may use hand gestures to manipulate MRI images in ORJanuary 10th, 2013 by Emil Venere in Surgery /
+Surgeons may use hand gestures to manipulate MRI images in ORJanuary 10, 2013 by Emil Venere in Medicine & Health / Surgery

 Doctors may soon be using a system in the operating room that recognizes hand gestures as commands to tell a computer to browse and display medical images of the patient during a surgery.